Branches of the ASUO

 The legislative branch consists of a 24-member Student Senate and four finance committees comprised of 7-12 student members each.
 Broadly, the legislative branch is responsible for initiating Incidental Fund decisions and allocations, writing resolutions, and confirming or denying presidential appointees.

 Student Senate debates policy and financial decisions weekly, on Wednesdays at 7:00 p.m. in the Dusty Miller Room, EMU 107.
 All students, faculty, and staff are welcome to attend senate hearings, and time is set aside at each meeting for individuals from these constituencies to address the senate.

-Student Senate has four sub-committees: the Athletics and Contracts Finance Committee, the Departments Finance Committee, the EMU Board, and the Programs Finance Committee.
+Student Senate has four sub-committees: the Contracts Finance Committee, the Departments Finance Committee, the EMU Board, and the Programs Finance Committee.
 These committees are most active during ASUO’s annual budgeting process, which typically begins in October and wraps up in January (for the following fiscal year).

-The Athletics and Contracts Finance Committee (ACFC) recommends the appropriation of Incidental Fees for contracted service providers.
-Eight services are included in ACFC’s portfolio, including LTD Transit Passes for Students, Student Legal Services, Athletic Tickets for Students, and Child Care Services at Spencer View Housing.
+The Contracts Finance Committee (CFC) recommends the appropriation of Incidental Fees for contracted service providers.
+Some of the services included in CFC’s portfolio, include LTD Transit Passes for Students, Student Legal Services, and Child Care Services at Spencer View Housing.
 For more information please see our Resources page.